woop/warp/README.md

 # WARP: Wrapper around Replicated Processes

-WARP is a light-weight weight manager for background processes.
+WARP is a light-weight manager for background processes.

 Functionality
 * Easily spawn any process as a managed subprocess